MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-insights.md

 The chart data itself shows the following information:

 - **Predicted compromise rate**: Historical data across Microsoft 365 that predicts the percentage of people who will be compromised by this simulation (users compromised / total number of users who receive the simulation).
+Learn more about Predicted compromise rate over here <<https://security.microsoft.com/attacksimulator?viewid=overview#Predicted-Compromise-Rate>.
 - **Actual compromise rate**: The actual percentage of people who were compromised by the simulation (actual users compromised / total number of users in your organization who received the simulation).

 If you hover over a data point in the chart, the actual percentage values are shown.